SWFTstudios/onlyatthekiosk-website/docs/AIRTABLE_PRODUCTS_SETUP.md

 3. Name it "Products"
 4. Delete default "Name" field if not needed

-### 2. Add Required Fields
+### 2. Add All Fields (In CSV Order)

-Add each field from the Required Fields table above:
+Add each field from the mapping table above:
 1. Click "+" next to field headers
-2. Select field type
+2. Select the correct field type
-3. Name the field exactly as specified
+3. Name the field **exactly** as specified (case-sensitive, including spaces and parentheses)
-4. Configure field options (unique, required, etc.)
+4. Configure field options (unique, required, default values, etc.)

 ### 3. Configure Field Options